 If there is strong objection to the proposed MRP law as drafted, the C&C have the option of sending it back to the draft stage with recommendations, or deciding to not have their own MRP law but rather continue to make use of the Provisional Federal Rules as described in the Family Homes on Reserves and Matrimonial Interests or Right Act.
-Some Things to Think About...

 Have you provided the C&C with an advance copy of the draft MRP law?
 Have you scheduled a meeting for this review?
 Will your lawyer be available to offer explanations?
+Have minutes of the meeting been taken?